DavidHe1127/Mr.He_HandBook/DevOps/System/README.md

 # send logs to other places rather than syslog
 logger -t SPOT -s "$1" 2>> /var/log/spot-interruptions
 ```

+### CPU and Memory

+IO Wait - for a given CPU, the I/O wait time is the time during which that CPU was idle (i.e. didn’t execute any tasks) and there was at least one outstanding disk I/O operation requested by a task scheduled on that CPU (at the time it generated that I/O request).

 ### Internal vs External commands